microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUser.md

 ### -ExtensionProperty

 Add data to custom user properties as the basic open extensions or the more versatile schema extensions.
-See [more about extensions][Learn more about extensions].

 ```yaml
 Type: System.Collections.Generic.Dictionary`2[System.String,System.String]